johnno1962/Dynamo/README.md

 ### DynamoProxySwiftlet, DynamoSSLProxySwiftlet

 Dynamo can act as a proxy server logging what can be a surprising about of traffic from your browser.
-To use the proxy, run DynamoApp target and set yout proxy to localhost:8080.
+To use the proxy, run DynamoApp target and set your proxy to localhost:8080.

 ### DynamoApplicationSwiftlet, DynamoSessionSwiftlet